gitGNU/gnu_stribog/README.txt

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit).

---disable-libssp is mandatory for gcc-4.1.2 and later (currently up to gcc-4.2.4). otherwize the compiler will not build itself.
+--disable-libssp is mandatory for gcc-4.1.2 and later (currently up to gcc-4.2.4). otherwise the compiler will not build itself.

 Auxiliary targets (such as sw/auxilia/odo and sw/auxilia/coil) are based on